apache/datafusion-python/dev/release/README.md

 #### Publish Python Wheels to testpypi

-Pushing an `rc` tag to master will cause a GitHub Workflow to run that will build the Python wheels.
+Pushing an `rc` tag to main will cause a GitHub Workflow to run that will build the Python wheels.

 Go to https://github.com/apache/arrow-datafusion-python/actions and look for an action named "Python Release Build" that has run against the pushed tag.